An Open Letter to the American Zen Community

 Acts of clergy sex abuse are a result of power imbalance, manipulation, and coercion—they are not “affairs” or “inappropriate relationships.”
 Nor are they a simple failure of judgment shared equally by two people.
 Abusers and their apologists often rely on this sort of language to minimize the severity of the actual harms that result from the deliberate, unethical choices made by powerful men.

-“I don’t see how there was actual harm done to the women”
+“I don’t see how there was actual harm done to the women.”

 Clergy sex abuse can have devastating effects on the survivor.
 Research has shown that women who have been coerced into sex by clergy are at increased risk for developing depression, substance abuse issues, anxiety, and post-traumatic stress symptoms.
 Because they are often disbelieved or blamed for their abuse, survivors have also described feeling unbearable shame, low self-esteem, and worthlessness.